The Pulmonary Diagnostic and Wellness Center at Bryn Mawr Hospital is an

-Measurements include: functional residual capacity (FRC), which is
+Measurements include: functional residual capacity (FRC), which is the

-lung capacity (TLC), or the amount of air in the lungs after inhaling as
+capacity (TLC), or the amount of air in the lungs after inhaling as

-deeply as possible; and residual volume (RV), or the amount of air
+deeply as possible; and residual volume (RV), or the amount of air left

-as plethysmography; the nitrogen washout method may also be
+nitrogen washout method may also be used.

 Lung Diffusion Testing

 Lung diffusion tests measure the diffusing capacity of the lung for

 carbon monoxide (DLCO), i.e., the efficiency of gas transfer from the

 air sacs of the lungs into pulmonary circulation.
 They are used to